Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

-Ranging from blue, grey, white, and blue, every type directly points out different problems with your car.
+Ranging from blue, grey, white, and blue, every type directly points to a different problem with your car.

-But what does it mean and what causes white smoke from the exhaust pipe, and will it be expensive to repair?
-Let’s begin with a quick look at the signs to look for:
+But what does it mean when white smoke comes from the exhaust pipe, and what causes that to happen?
+Will it be expensive to repair?
+Let’s begin with a quick look at the causes.

-The most common reason for white smoke coming from the exhaust is normal condensation in the exhaust system.
-It can also be caused by a leaking intake manifold gasket, bad EGR cooler, blown head gasket, or a cracked cylinder head.
+The most common cause of white smoke coming from the exhaust is condensation from the exhaust system.
+It can also be caused by a leaking intake manifold gasket, a bad EGR cooler, a blown head gasket, or a cracked cylinder head.

 You can also carefully smell the water or smoke from the exhaust; if it smells sweet, it’s most likely coolant, and in this case, you have a bigger problem.